makerdao/mips/MIP9/mip9.md

 ## Sentence Summary

-MIP9 defines the process by which MKR Token Holders can signal their judgement on the value of a potential collateral type before domain teams spent time fully investigating its inclusion into the Maker Protocol.
+MIP9 defines the process by which MKR Token Holders can signal their judgment on the value of a potential collateral type before domain teams spend time thoroughly investigating its inclusion into the Maker Protocol.

 ## Paragraph Summary